 NeeDoh became a runaway favourite for a reason.
 The classic NeeDoh is hand-sized, soft, squishy, and offers just the right amount of resistance when you squeeze it.
 It springs back into shape, it’s quiet, and it’s discreet enough to use at a desk without anyone noticing.
 For children and adults who need proprioceptive input (pressure and resistance) to calm down or focus, it hits a sweet spot that’s surprisingly hard to replicate.

 So when NeeDoh is out of stock, it’s not just the brand people are missing.
 It’s the specific combination of squish, weight, and resistance.
-The good news is that these qualities exist in other fidgets too, once you know what to look for.
+The good news is that these qualities exist in the Scrunchems range, the new Capybara range, and a handful of other fidgets too.

 What to look for in a NeeDoh alternative